RobertWetzler/ZeldaRemade/README.md

 ## Known Bugs
 - When Link attacks with his sword facing upwards, he moves slightly downwards instead of staying in the same position
+- When Link takes damage, he ignore collision with blocks.